SpBalis/taskmanager/README.md

 - Dockerizing a Java application using multi-stage builds
 - Deploying it to Kubernetes with health checks and configuration management
 - Setting up GitOps using ArgoCD to automatically sync Kubernetes resources from GitHub
+- Automating Docker builds and GitHub pushes using GitHub Actions

 ---